andreibesleaga/nestjs-mstv/README.md

 # Microservice Template Variant

 A clean, extensible, maintainable, Node.js based, NestJs extended, microservice template implementing essential microservice design patterns with optional advanced features.
-Designed for rapid development with production-ready defaults.
+Designed for rapid development with production-ready defaults, for single microservice development and multi microservices design architectures.

 You can view the [ARCHITECTURE.md](ARCHITECTURE.md) file for more details.

 Simple by default, scalable by choice.
 Enable only what you need.